 With advances in technology, many of us are finding our lives are becoming more sedentary every day.
 Nearly one-third of the world’s population is currently overweight or obese right now, and those rates are increasing constantly.
 One reason obesity rates around the world are skyrocketing is because so many of us no longer incorporate regular physical activity into our daily lives.
 If you are currently struggling for ideas though, on what physical activity you should be doing, then you should take a look at a website like Fitnessgoals to help motivate you.

-If you’re concerned about not getting enough daily exercise, you might be thinking about getting a wearable fitness tracker to record your movements throughout the day.
+If you’re concerned about not getting enough daily exercise, you might be thinking about getting a wearable fitness tracker to record your movements throughout the day, click here if you’d like to read more of what’s available in today’s market.
 The question is, do these mobile fitness trackers actually work?

 What is a Fitness Tracker?

 Wearable fitness trackers, such as the Fitbit or Garmin’s Vívofit, have exploded in popularity in recent years.
 Worn on the wrist like a watch, the tracker counts your steps as you move throughout your day.

 The trackers range in price and have an array of available features.
 A basic tracker will start at about €51.
 At that price, you can expect to monitor your daily steps and sync the device with an online program or smartphone app to track the data.

 More advanced options are also available.
 You can choose trackers that include options to alert you when you’ve been sitting for a certain amount of time.
 The trackers can also be used to monitor your sleep patterns, help you manage your running pace and track your resting heart rate.
 Of course, as the number of features increase, so does the price.
 For a fully featured device, you can expect to spend several hundred euros.